ankishb/all-in-one-place/features_extraction.md

+### Filter Methods.

-    Pearson’s Correlation: It is used as a measure for quantifying linear dependence between two continuous variables X and Y. Its value varies from -1 to +1.
-Pearson’s correlation is given as:
+- Pearson’s Correlation: It is used as a measure for quantifying linear dependence between two continuous variables X and Y. Its value varies from -1 to +1.

-fs2

-    LDA: Linear discriminant analysis is used to find a linear combination of features that characterizes or separates two or more classes (or levels) of a categorical variable.
+- LDA: Linear discriminant analysis is used to find a linear combination of features that characterizes or separates two or more classes (or levels) of a categorical variable.

-    ANOVA: ANOVA stands for Analysis of variance.
-It is similar to LDA except for the fact that it is operated using one or more categorical independent features and one continuous dependent feature.
-It provides a statistical test of whether the means of several groups are equal or not.

 Chi-Square: It is a is a statistical test applied to the groups of categorical features to evaluate the likelihood of correlation or association between them using their frequency distribution.

-One thing that should be kept in mind is that filter methods do not remove multicollinearity.
-So, you must deal with multicollinearity of features as well before training models for your data.
+**NOTE**: Filter Methods does not remove multicollinearity.